arvindchandra/terraform-on-azure-cloud/README.md

 13. Azure Standard Load Balancer using Portal
 14. Azure Standard Load Balancer Basics
 15. Azure Standard Load Balancer - Inbound NAT Rules
-16. Terraform Meta-Argument Count with Azure LB and VMs(to do by self) take content from 15
+16. Terraform Meta-Argument Count with Azure LB and VMs(to do by self) take content from 15-- solution has combination of count and splat(*) with element.
+Using count and splat(for output) is good. splat with element can be used in place of count.index
 17. Terraform Meta-Argument for_each with Azure LB and VMs(to do by self) take content from 15
 18. Azure Virtual Machine Scale Sets Basics - Manual Scaling - After 16/17 do this to get the difference
 19. Azure Virtual Machine Scale Sets Basics - Auto Scaling 4 Profiles